n-fisher/Better_Pawn_Textures/README.md

-﻿﻿# Better Pawn Textures
+# Better Pawn Textures

 ## Usage
 Use this `.dll` to add custom texture/color pools to animals.
-See included files for example usage
+See included files for example usage, copy the Assemblies folder to your mod to make it work!

 ### Add Custom Textures
 ##### Usage